jeremysb1/kaggle_project/README.md

 Here is a project to measure Soccer player salaries vs. value to determine who would be a good free agent to sign.

-I sed Python and Bokeh to make an interactive visualization.
+I used Python and Bokeh to make an interactive visualization.

 ![image](https://github.com/jeremysb1/kaggle_project/blob/main/Screen%20Shot%202021-01-07%20at%205.14.57%20PM.png)